djzinchina/djzinchina.github.io/_posts/2025-04-17-Birefringence.md

 1. [LiteBIRD Science Goals and Forecasts: constraining isotropic cosmic birefringence](https://arxiv.org/abs/2503.22322)

-- The LiteBIRD Forecast work takes the MK’s method as a choice among 5 methods, but with a bit of changes.
+- The LiteBIRD Forecast work takes the MK’s method as a choice among five methods, but with a bit of changes.
 - In fg EB spectrum model, they consider both synchrotron and dust, and their correlation.
 They compute their spectrum from the templates produced by parametric component separation methods (specifically, they use d0s0 and d1s1 models), and fit the amplitudes $$A^{\rm sync/dust/sync\times dust}$$.
 - In their simulations, they use d0s0 and d1s1, which means the models that generated the simulations are also used as the templates in the MK estimator.
 - They also show a small bias if using the s0 model in MK to apply estimation on simulations of s1, while d0 could well descirbe d1 in terms of its EB correlation.
-- The assumptions like the Gaussian likelihood may fall for higher S/N data.
+- The assumptions such as the Gaussian likelihood may fall for higher S/N data.
 - They use the same semi-analytical method as D1 to estimate the maximum likelihood solution.
+Unlike D1, the covariance matrix ignores the $$(\sin x){C}_\ell^{EB,o}{C}_\ell^{XY,o}$$ terms.